Quotations and Allusions in

 Different paragraph numbers in the first edition are noted in square brackets from each chapter’s point of divergence onward.

-In addition to the added section in chapter II, I have pointed out several other small improvements in the second British edition as compared with the first.
-As far as I know, these changes have found their way into all American editions.
-The British Fount edition of 1978 has not incorporated them and consistently follows the 1943 text.
+In addition to the added passage in Chapter II, I have pointed out five small improvements found in the second British edition as compared with the first.
+As far as I know, most of these changes have found their way into all subsequent editions.

 No references are given where Lewis gave adequate notes, and no information from his notes is repeated here.
 The list is based on the notes added tot my Dutch translation of The Abolition of Man, published in 1997 (De afschaffing van de mens, 5th edition 2011).
 This website also offers a 2,000-word Summary of the book, followed by a much briefer summary of just over 300 words.

 I apologize for telling you that Shelley was “an English poet” if you already knew that, and further apologize for not telling you that Plato was “a Greek philosopher”, should that be news to you.
-I still hope there will be at least a couple of interesting items for any user.
-Double question marks – ?? – indicate my failure to find the information I wanted to give.
-Corrections and additions (including new entries) are welcome.
+I still hope there will be at least a couple of interesting items for most visitors of this page.
+Double question marks – ?? – represent places where I did not find the information I wanted to give.
+Corrections and additions are welcome.

 Chapter I: MEN WITHOUT CHESTS